SEA-AI/templatepy/docs/index.md

-# templatepy
+# Python Development Playbook

-Basic setup when working with python projects
+Welcome to our Python Development Playbook!
 Having a standardized playbook helps maintain consistency and quality across projects while reducing setup time.
 These essential tools and practices will help you write better, more maintainable Python code while ensuring everyone follows the same proven standards.

 ## What You'll Learn